 The Atlanta Regional Commission (ARC), as a federal grant recipient, conforms to Title VI of the Civil Rights Act of 1964 and its amendments.

 Title VI of the Civil Rights Act of 1964 requires that no person in the United States shall, on the grounds of race, color or national origin, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any program or activity receiving Federal financial assistance.
-Presidential Executive Order 12898 addresses environmental justice in minority and low-income populations.
+Presidential Executive Order 12898, as amended by Executive Order 14008, addresses environmental justice in minority and low-income populations, as well as disadvantaged communities.
 Presidential Executive Order 13166 addresses services to those individuals with limited English proficiency.

 ARC is committed to enforcing the provisions of Title VI and to taking positive and realistic affirmative steps to ensure the protection of rights and opportunities for all persons affected by its programs.